-- (A) The Drainage Board requires that all plans for development construction, extensions, additions, parking lots, ponds, dams, levees and other improvements be evaluated for stormwater impact and approved by the Surveyor Building Administrator prior to issuing a location improvement permit. - (B) The following user fees shall take effect upon adoption and publication of notice of the adoption in accordance with the law: - (1) Site trip review to see if the impact will require that a plan be submitted, (dimensioned site plan showing existing structures, streams, drainage tile, well and septic and the proposed changes is required): \$40 \$30. - (2) Additional trips required because of changes or incomplete information: \$30.

-- (3) Plan reviews for plans submitted for approval by the Drainage Board: \$100 \$65 per hour. - (C) All fees must be paid in full before a location improvement permit can be issued.
+- (A) All plans for development, construction, extensions, additions, parking lots, ponds, dams, levees and other improvements must be evaluated for stormwater impact and approved by the County Engineer prior to the issuance of a location improvement permit. - (B) The following user fees shall take effect upon adoption and publication of notice of the adoption in accordance with the law: - (1) Site trip review to see if the impact will require that a plan be submitted, (dimensioned site plan showing existing structures, streams, drainage tile, well and septic and the proposed changes is required): \$40. - (2) Additional trips required because of changes or incomplete information: \$30. - (3) Plan reviews for plans submitted for approval by the Commission: The amount charged to the Commission or County Engineer by a professional engineer to review or, if reviewed by the County Engineer the amount equal to the time required for the review multiplied by \$100 per hour. - (C) All fees must be paid in full before a location improvement permit can be issued.
 (Ord.
 90-5, passed 8-30-90; Am.
 Ord. passed 2-16-99)